 In this economy, we’re all looking for ways that we can save our family money.
-From little to big, every thing you do that saves you money that adds up in big ways.
+From little to big, every thing you do that saves you money that adds up to create savings in big ways.

 Here’s how to start a budget diet.
-Don’t have a budget?
+Don’t have a budget set up?
 Start here.

 Do you really go to the gym to warrant that membership?
 Save enough at Costco to make the membership worth it?
 How about Netflix.
 Do you really watch THAT many movies in a month?
 Do you really even read the newspaper?
 Many of our bills are just clutter for our checkbooks.
 It’s a great idea to take an honest look at what your REALLY using every month, and what your not.
 If you don’t use it, get rid of it.
 You can save up to $400/month on frivolous things that you don’t use or need to buy just by cutting away unnecessary things.

 Look how easy it is to save $400/month.

 Your family goes out to eat at a restaurant once a week: $40 x 4 = $160/month

 You go out to fast food for lunch 3 times a week: $7 x 3 x 4 = $84/month

 Your spouse loves to get coffee every morning at Starbucks before work: $4 x 5 x 4 = $80/month

 Your spouse has a gym membership he never uses: $56/month

 Your family has a Netflix account that you don’t have time to utilize: $12/month